Search: 1186 results

 Saul replied, "Here is what you should say to David: 'There is nothing that the king wants as a price for the bride except a hundred Philistine foreskins, so that he can be avenged of his enemies.'"
 (Now Saul was thinking that he could kill David by the hand of the Philistines.)

-David got up, went out with his men, and struck down 200 Philistine men.
-David brought their foreskins and gave them all to the king so he could become the king's son-in-law.
-So Saul gave him his daughter Michal as a wife.
+when David, along with his men, went out and struck down two hundred Philistine men.
+David brought their foreskins and presented all of them to the king so he could become the king's son-in-law.
+Saul then gave him his daughter Michal in marriage.

 Saul sent messengers to David's house to watch him so they could kill him in the morning.
 David's wife, Michal, told him, "If you don't escape with your life tonight, tomorrow you'll be put to death."